 What Are the AirTags’ Range?

 Apple introduced the AirTags as a method to keep track of objects.
-These devices use wireless connections that allow you to know if they’ve left your surroundings.
+These devices use wireless connections that let you know if they’ve left your surroundings.
 At the size of a large coin, you can place it anywhere.

 If you’re wondering what the AirTags’ range is and more, you’ve come to the right place.
 In this article, you’ll learn all there is about these handy tracking devices.
 We’ll also answer some questions regarding the AirTags.